 Effort Reporting Training for Principal Investigators

-The Sr. Vice Provost for Research announced in 2012 that "the university must require all our principal investigators (PIs) to complete a brief training regarding the regulations and policies governing personnel effort on sponsored awards and the related verification of salaries, also known as effort certification."
+The Vice President for Research and Innovation announced in 2012 that "the university must require all our principal investigators (PIs) to complete a brief training regarding the regulations and policies governing personnel effort on sponsored awards and the related verification of salaries, also known as effort certification."
 The training and changes to the Salary Confirmation policy were implemented in response to a federal audit citing Cornell in this area.
 Below are instructions for completing the training through CULearn.
 You must complete the tutorial through the last slide and answer review questions before your completed course can be recorded.

 To take the tutorial: